hnrkcode/TextBoxify/README.md

 # TextBoxify

-> Text box engine for Pygame games.
+> Text and dialog box package for games created with Pygame.

+TextBoxify is a package for easily creating text and dialog boxes in Python games written in Pygame.

+## Setup

+## Usage

+## Example